dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2966: Misinformation can significantly affect societal norms.
+### T2966: Misinformation and fake news can harm society.

 |Support|
 |---|